arangodb/docs/3.8/architecture-replication.md

 In ArangoDB any write operation is logged in the _write-ahead log_.

-When using asynchronous replication _slaves_ (or _followers_)
+When using asynchronous replication _Followers_ (or _followers_)
-connect to a _master_ (or _leader_) and apply locally all the events from the master log in the same order.
-As a result the _slaves_ (_followers_) will have the same state of data as the _master_ (_leader_).
+connect to a _Leader_ (or _leader_) and apply locally all the events from the Leader log in the same order.
+As a result the _Followers_ (_followers_) will have the same state of data as the _Leader_ (_leader_).

-_Slaves_ (_followers_) are only eventually consistent with the _master_ (_leader_).
+_Followers_ (_followers_) are only eventually consistent with the _Leader_ (_leader_).

-Transactions are honored in replication, i.e. transactional write operations will become visible on _slaves_ atomically.
+Transactions are honored in replication, i.e. transactional write operations will become visible on _Followers_ atomically.

-As all write operations will be logged to a master database's _write-ahead log_, the replication in ArangoDB currently cannot be used for write-scaling.
+As all write operations will be logged to a Leader database's _write-ahead log_, the replication in ArangoDB currently cannot be used for write-scaling.
 The main purposes of the replication in current ArangoDB are to provide read-scalability and "hot backups" of specific databases.

-It is possible to connect multiple _slave_ to the same _master_. _Slaves_ should be used as read-only instances, and no user-initiated write operations should be carried out on them.
+It is possible to connect multiple _Follower_ to the same _Leader_. _Followers_ should be used as read-only instances, and no user-initiated write operations should be carried out on them.
 Otherwise data conflicts may occur that cannot be solved automatically, and that will make the replication stop.

-In an asynchronous replication scenario slaves will _pull_ changes from the _master_. _Slaves_ need to know to which _master_ they should connect to, but a _master_ is not aware of the _slaves_ that replicate from it.
+In an asynchronous replication scenario Followers will _pull_ changes from the _Leader_. _Followers_ need to know to which _Leader_ they should connect to, but a _Leader_ is not aware of the _Followers_ that replicate from it.
-When the network connection between the _master_ and a _slave_ goes down, write operations on the master can continue normally.
-When the network is up again, _slaves_ can reconnect to the _master_ and transfer the remaining changes.
-This will happen automatically provided _slaves_ are configured appropriately.
+When the network connection between the _Leader_ and a _Follower_ goes down, write operations on the Leader can continue normally.
+When the network is up again, _Followers_ can reconnect to the _Leader_ and transfer the remaining changes.
+This will happen automatically provided _Followers_ are configured appropriately.

 Before 3.3.0 asynchronous replication was per database.
 Starting with 3.3.0 it is possible to setup global replication.

 ### Replication lag

-As described above, write operations are applied first in the _master_, and then applied in the _slaves_.
+As described above, write operations are applied first in the _Leader_, and then applied in the _Followers_.

-For example, let's assume a write operation is executed in the _master_ at point in time _t0_.
-To make a _slave_ apply the same operation, it must first fetch the write operation's data from master's write-ahead log, then parse it and apply it locally.
+For example, let's assume a write operation is executed in the _Leader_ at point in time _t0_.
+To make a _Follower_ apply the same operation, it must first fetch the write operation's data from Leader's write-ahead log, then parse it and apply it locally.
 This will happen at some point in time after _t0_, let's say _t1_.

 The difference between _t1_ and _t0_ is called the _replication lag_, and it is unavoidable in asynchronous replication.
 The amount of replication _lag_ depends on many factors, a few of which are:

-- the network capacity between the _slaves_ and the _master_
+- the network capacity between the _Followers_ and the _Leader_
-- the load of the _master_ and the _slaves_
+- the load of the _Leader_ and the _Followers_
-- the frequency in which _slaves_ poll the _master_ for updates
+- the frequency in which _Followers_ poll the _Leader_ for updates

-Between _t0_ and _t1_, the state of data on the _master_ is newer than the state of data on the _slaves_.
-At point in time _t1_, the state of data on the _master_ and _slaves_ is consistent again (provided no new data modifications happened on the _master_ in between).
+Between _t0_ and _t1_, the state of data on the _Leader_ is newer than the state of data on the _Followers_.
+At point in time _t1_, the state of data on the _Leader_ and _Followers_ is consistent again (provided no new data modifications happened on the _Leader_ in between).
 Thus, the replication will lead to an _eventually consistent_ state of data.

 ### Replication overhead

-As the _master_ servers are logging any write operation in the _write-ahead-log_ anyway replication doesn't cause any extra overhead on the _master_.
-However it will of course cause some overhead for the _master_ to serve incoming read requests of the _slaves_.
-Returning the requested data is however a trivial task for the _master_ and should not result in a notable performance degradation in production.
+As the _Leader_ servers are logging any write operation in the _write-ahead-log_ anyway replication doesn't cause any extra overhead on the _Leader_.
+However it will of course cause some overhead for the _Leader_ to serve incoming read requests of the _Followers_.
+Returning the requested data is however a trivial task for the _Leader_ and should not result in a notable performance degradation in production.